 Extracurricular sports activities and opportunities are designed to support the regular physical education program.
 Some additional opportunities may be school-wide, such as the Terry Fox Run, and our annual Fun Day, while other opportunities such as swimming, skating, orienteering, etc. may be developed by the classroom teacher.
-The emphasis for these activities is participation, skill development, team-work and fitness.
-As activities become more formal, as with representative teams, additional skills of developing positive attitudes to competition, belonging to a team, commitment, 'doing one's best', accepting/respecting judgments from the referee and coach, self-control and respect for opponents are stressed.
+The emphasis for these activities is participation, skill development, team-work and fitness and curricular connections.
+When participating in team event, committment, 'doing one's best', accepting/respecting judgments from the referee and coach, self-control and respect for opponents are stressed.